 How I read

 In high school, I received textbooks through AIM-VA, a state organization that provides accessible educational materials to students with print disabilities free of cost.
-I receive other books through Bookshare, a national accessible library that allows people with diagnosed print disabilities to read almost any book they want, from New York Times Bestsellers to classic novels for school (it also receives federal funding).
+I receive other books through Bookshare, a national accessible library that allows people with diagnosed print disabilities to read almost any book they want, from New York Times Bestsellers to classic novels for school.
 For college, I purchase digital textbooks and carry them on my iPad.
 I love living in a digital age where I can find accessible print for almost anything in an instant.
 I don’t feel like I’m missing out on anything.

 I also use a few devices that are specifically designed for helping users with double vision/low vision.
 Portable closed-circuit televisions, or portable CCTVs, are some of the most common high-tech devices used for low vision.
-I have an E-Bot Pro that I use to read larger documents such as tests, and a smaller Eschenbach SmartLux that is the size of my cell phone.
+I have an E-Bot Pro that I use to read larger documents such as tests.
+I also have a smaller Eschenbach SmartLux that is the size of my cell phone.
 So even if I am presented with a document that isn’t in large print, I can access it easily with these devices.

 Double vision takes some adjusting, but it is in no way a catastrophic condition that will dramatically alter someone’s life.
 Technology has come a long way, and people with double vision/low vision can easily continue to work as long as they have assistive technology and other accommodations.
 Besides, sometimes it’s fun to see two of everything- after all, it’s better to see two ice cream cones than one!